stubma/cocos2dx-better/README.md

 ```

 * drag libcocos2dx-better.a (in Products folder of cocos2dx-better.xcodeproj) to your target framework list
+* add other necessary frameworks to your project, view test project for the detail list
 * if you encounter objc runtime error, change "Compile Source As" to "Objective-C++".
 If you have pure c library, create a new target for it

 For Android: